Origins Of The Roulette Wheel

 Wagering on real money requires that you familiarise yourself with the odds, chance of winning, and house edge, each online casino (or any casino for that matter) has.
 This is especially relevant for the game of Roulette, a casino game where each bet has a mathematical probability of winning (or losing).
 The chances of winning in this game are significantly affected by the type of roulette you are betting on, and the extra rules that come with wagering.

-Its commonly know that European roulette has better odds for punters than both American and French roulette.
+Its commonly known that European roulette has better odds for punters than both American and French roulette.
 This is because American roulette wheel numbers have an extra 00, and while French roulette table is similar to European, the 0 section is wider and has no coloured chips for the players.
 A player has to use cash chips while playing, making it a little slower than the European and American roulette tables.

 Nevertheless, to play roulette, you have to understand two main types of bets—the inside bets and outside bets.
 These names are derivative of the bet position on the layout of the table.
 Inside bets have less probability of winning, and therefore have bigger odds, on the other hand, outside bets have higher chances of winning, and have much smaller odds and pay-outs.
 On the roulette tables, there are spaces for making bets on any particular number (inside bets) and additional options (outside bets).